Stedi/starter-kit/stedi-cloud/functions/web-request/readme.md

 # Web Request Function

 Welcome to the 'web request' tutorial of Stedi Functions.
-In this guide, we will deploy a Function packaged with your own libraries to make an external web request.
+In this guide, we will deploy a Function packaged with your own libraries to make an external API request.

 * Level: Advanced
 * Duration: 30 minutes